-Multiple myeloma is an incurable blood cancer, characterized by a recurring pattern of remission and relapse.1 It is a rare and very aggressive disease that accounts for approximately one percent of all cancers.^{2,3} In the U.S., there are nearly 95,000 people living with, or in remission from, multiple myeloma.4 Approximately 30,330 Americans are diagnosed with multiple myeloma each year and 12,650 patient deaths are reported on an annual basis.4
+Multiple myeloma is an incurable blood cancer, characterized by a recurring pattern of remission and relapse.
+It is a rare and life-threatening disease that accounts for approximately one percent of all cancers.
+In the U.S., there are more than 118,000 people living with, or in remission from, multiple myeloma.
+Approximately 30,280 Americans are diagnosed with multiple myeloma each year and 12,590 patient deaths are reported on an annual basis.

-About KYPROLIS[®] (carfilzomib)
+About KYPROLIS® (carfilzomib)

-Proteasomes play an important role in cell function and growth by breaking down proteins that are damaged or no longer needed.5 KYPROLIS has been shown to block proteasomes, leading to an excessive build-up of proteins within cells.5 In some cells, KYPROLIS can cause cell death, especially in myeloma cells because they are more likely to contain a higher amount of abnormal proteins.^{5,6}
+Proteasomes play an important role in cell function and growth by breaking down proteins that are damaged or no longer needed.
+KYPROLIS has been shown to block proteasomes, leading to an excessive build-up of proteins within cells.
+In some cells, KYPROLIS can cause cell death, especially in myeloma cells because they are more likely to contain a higher amount of abnormal proteins.